moononournation/Arduino_GFX/README.md

 - Canvas (framebuffer)
 - Mono display supported by co-operate with Canvas
 - Multi-color e-ink display supported by co-operate with Canvas

+## Known issue
+- ESP32SPI data bus class is a little bit faster than HWSPI, but not all chip supported, e.g. SSD1283A, ST7789@80 MHz